For when the staff around you start dropping anachronisms, abbreviations and buzz words …

 OXYGEN DISSOCIATION CURVE – graphic display of relationship between increased and decreased affinity of oxygen binding to haemoglobin, effecting release to the cells

-Left Shift = increased affinity Right Shift = decreased affinity
+Left Shift = increased affinity (stays on Hb) Right Shift = decreased affinity

 Alkalosis (↑ pH) Acidosis (↓ pH)